- How are pituitary tumors treated?

 Drugs to treat thyrotropin (TSH)-secreting tumors

-For these tumors, drugs such as octreotide and lanreotide (somatostatin analogs) can usually reduce the amount of TSH that is produced.
-Bromocriptine or cabergoline (dopamine agonists) can also be used.
+For these tumors, somatostatin analogs such as octreotide and lanreotide can usually reduce the amount of TSH that is produced.
+Dopamine agonists such as cabergoline or bromocriptine can also be used.
 These drugs are discussed in more detail above.